ZEPL/zepl-documentation/docs/zeppelin_integration.md

 export ZEPPELIN_NOTEBOOK_STORAGE="org.apache.zeppelin.notebook.repo.GitNotebookRepo, org.apache.zeppelin.notebook.repo.zeppelinhub.ZeppelinHubRepo"
 export ZEPPELINHUB_API_ADDRESS="ADDRESS_OF_ZEPPELINHUB_SERVICE" (e.g. https://www.zepl.com)
 ```

-As you can see, you don't need `ZEPPELINHUB_API_TOKEN` in this case, and you can utilize login with your ZEPL account, as described in the next section.
+You may have noticed that you don't need **ZEPPELINHUB_API_TOKEN** in this scenario, and instead you can login with your ZEPL account, as described in the next section.

 In this case your token will be automatically recognized from your `space` information and default one will be loaded.
-Note that if you're following this scenario, you'll need to complete the [next section](#login-to-apache-zeppelin-07x-with-zepl-credentials) as well in order to login with your ZEPL credentials.
+In order to login with your ZEPL credentials, you will need to complete the steps in the [next section](#login-to-apache-zeppelin-07x-with-zepl-credentials).

 You may also find up-to-date instructions on integrating latest Apache Zeppelin master branch with ZEPL on corresponding [Apache Zeppelin documentation website](https://zeppelin.apache.org/docs/0.7.0-SNAPSHOT/storage/storage.html#storage-in-zeppelinhub).